luyadev/luya/docs/guide/ngrest-plugin-checkboxrelation.md

 The difference is mainly to use a variable which is used to store and get data for plugin prefix with `admin`.

-## No Relation defintion
+## No relation definition

-The {{luya\admin\ngrest\plugins\CheckboxRelation}} plugin is the quick and drity solution when not working relation defintions.
+The {{luya\admin\ngrest\plugins\CheckboxRelation}} plugin is the quick and raw solution when working without relation definitions is needed.

-Below an example of a User model where you can select the related Groups and stored in a via/ref table named `admin_user_group`:
+Below, an example of a user model where you can select the related groups and stored in a via/ref table named `admin_user_group`:

 ```php
 class User extends \luya\admin\ngrest\base\NgRestModel